Rubin-unige/assignment1_rt/README.md

 - **Solutions**

-1. Limit Turtle's Velocity:
+1. Limit Turtle's Velocity

-Enforce a maximum velocity (e.g., less than 5) to ensure the turtle does not move too fast.
-This gives the system sufficient time to process movement commands, as the loop rate is set to 10, meaning the program processes 10 messages per second.
-A velocity below 5 allows enough time for the system to respond to boundary conditions.
-This change is now implemented in the user interface node.
-However, even with this limitation, overshoot can still occur.
+A velocity constraint of between **5** and **-5** has been enforced.
+This ensures that the turtle moves at a manageable speed, allowing the system sufficient time to process movement commands and react to boundary conditions effectively.
+The loop rate for processing messages is set to 10 Hz, meaning the system processes 10 messages per second.
+By restricting velocity to this range, the turtle's position updates occur smoothly, preventing excessive overshoot due to high-speed movement.

-//todo: implement thisn in node 1
+Even with velocity constraints, minor overshoot may still occur because of message delays or edge cases.
+For such scenarios, an auto-adjustment mechanism has been added to bring the turtle back within boundaries when overshoot is detected.

+Look at [error explaination](#error-handling-issue) section above for explanation of the code.

 2. Auto-adjust Position Near Boundary: